• Skip to primary navigation

 Can I use gluten free bread for stuffing?

-How do I keep stuffing balls from fall apart?
+How do I keep stuffing balls from falling apart?

 Having a good binder will make all the difference.
 So you will need an egg or an egg substitute as well as some liquid to moisten the bread.
 When you form the balls, really press everything together tightly with a firm hand.
 A few cubes may fall off, but overall it should stay together.

-How many balls should I plan for per person?
+How many stuffing balls should I plan for per person?

 I always plan for 2 balls per person, just in case.
 Technically the serving should be one, but everyone loves these so much that I find they usually go for seconds.